yuvalta/SWF-Parser/README.md

 # SWF Parser

-Currently works on The NASA Ames iPSC/860 log
+Currently works on The NASA Ames iPSC/860 log + MATLAB log

 ## How it works